emretr10/mango-farm/README.md

-#  🥭 Mango Frontend
+#  🥭 Lemon Frontend

-This project contains the main features of the mango application.
+This project contains the main features of the lemon application.